greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 	* No worker's comp benefits

 * **Issue**
+	* Is it negligence to fail to provide a safe place to work or safety equipment?
 	* Can π sue a ∂ for negligence when harm was foreseeable by the π but not the ∂?

 * **Reasoning**